ogiovanniruiz/ampDocs/docs/Scripts/create-a-script.md

 <br><br>
 ![](../../images/scripts-step4.jpg)

 3. The **SELECT** type question will need at least 1 response to create the script.
-So, let's choose the script question we added so far.
+So, let's choose the select script question we added so far.
 <br><br>
 ![](../../images/scripts-step5.jpg)